irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Ammo capacity stats changed from 750(mag)/750(total) to 600(mag)/900(total).
 * Reload sped up by 20%.
 * Ammo pick up altered, and is now different between the two miniguns we have, since one does more damage per bullet then another.
-* Hailstorm now has 210/630 ammo, better accuracy/stability stats and no damage drop-off penalties.
-Ammo pick up for it is slightly better then in vanilla as well.
+* Hailstorm now has 210/525 ammo, better accuracy/stability stats and no damage drop-off penalties, but it's ability to pierce multiple enemies in volley mode was removed.

 Body expertise skill works wonders with these weapons.